nanoframework/nanoframework.github.io/content/unit-test/using-test-platform.md

 The test *pass* if there is **no** exception happening in the function.
 If any exception happens in the function, it is considered as *failed*.

+## Function visibility

+All functions with attributes for testing must be `public void`, if you set them as private or internal, they won't be discovered.

 ## Asserting in the test functions

 As for most of the famous .NET Unit Test platform, the concept of `Assert` is present as well in nanoFramework.
 You can see in the previous example some of those `Assert` functions.
 They take one or two arguments and are straight forward to use.